Canoe-Kayak Elite Amateur Sport

 Along with C-1, she’s also preparing to race in the adrenaline-pumping kayak cross event at the Olympics, where four paddlers compete head-to-head on the same course in each heat, similar to ski and snowboard cross in the Winter Olympics.

-Betteridge has recently been training in Montgomery, Alabama, where she’s enjoyed the environment alongside U.S. athletes preparing for their Olympic team trials.
-She’ll be back in Canada for a national event in Valleyfield, QC next month, and training camps in Paris are on the horizon as well before the big show from July 26-Aug.
-11.
+In the lead-up to Paris, Betteridge spent time training in Montgomery, Alabama, where she enjoyed the environment alongside U.S. athletes.
+A return to Canada for a national event in Valleyfield, QC was also on her calendar, as well as training camps in Paris before the big show.

 “Going to the Olympics is one thing, but I will be racing against the top-20 boats in the world,” Betteridge underlines.
 “We are all there to try our best and see what comes of the race.”